blast-project/CoreBundle/README.md

 parameters:
     librinfo:
         managedCollections: []                    # Array of collections that need to be managed, in relation with the embeded objects (e.g. House::$doors -> [doors])
+                                                  # An other way to do the same thing automagically is to use the trait Librinfo\CoreBundle\Admin\Traits\Embedding within your Sonata Admin form instead of the Librinfo\CoreBundle\Admin\Traits\Base
         AcmeBundle\Admin\DemoAdmin:               # The Admin class extension
             Sonata\AdminBundle\Form\FormMapper:   # The class of objects that needs to be configured (here the edit/create form)
                 remove: [name, id]                # The fields that need to be removed from inheritance (array)